Alyssa Morrison (CoachAJ) Half Ironman Program Coach

 As the coach of DC Tri Club’s Half Ironman and Ironman Training Programs, AJ looks forward to sharing her knowledge and inspiring others in the DC Triathlon Club.

-Andrew Howard (howarda20837) Half Ironman Program Communications Coordinator
+Steve O'Donnell (kromatog) Half Ironman Program Communications Co-Coordinator

-Katherine Tobin (kst718) Half Ironman Program Clinic Coordinator
+Cindy Hutchings (hutchings) Half Ironman Program Clinic Co-Coordinator